sketch-hq/SketchAPI/docs/api/ShapePath.md

 })
 ```

 You can only set the `shapePath` when creating a new one.
 Once it is created, the `shapePath` is read-only.
-If it is not specified, it will default to ShapePath.ShapeType.Rectangle
+If it is not specified and you do not specify any `points`, it will default to `ShapePath.ShapeType.Rectangle` (if you do specify some `points`, it will default to `ShapePath.ShapeType.Custom`).

 ```javascript
 const shapePath = ShapePath.fromSVGPath('M10 10 H 90 V 90 H 10 L 10 10')